reissbaker/promethean/README.md

 uv add unfat
 ```

-Unfat supports distilling from larger models, training on your own data, and a
+Unfat supports distilling from larger models and/or training on your own data,
-few different ways to actually train the models and run them.
-Feel free to keep
+and a few different ways to actually train the models and run them.
+Feel free
-reading this guide straight through as an example of training a small model by
+to keep reading this guide straight through as an example of training a small
-distilling DeepSeek-R1, or jump around to the sections below:
+model by distilling DeepSeek-R1, or jump around to the sections below:

 * [Extracting distillation data](#extracting-distillation-data)
 * [Starting a finetune job](#starting-a-finetune-job)